HannaLAguilar/Digit_classification/README.md

 # Digit Classification

-The classification project using CNN consists of three phases:
+This classification project using CNN consists of three phases:

 * Processing the data, including data augmentation
 * Defining the CNN architecture